meshery/meshery/docs/pages/project/contributing/meshery-server.md

 {% include suggested-reading.html %}

 ### Configuring Log levels at Runtime
-The server logs can be configured at runtime by changing the env variable `LOG_LEVEL` defined in file [`runtime_logs_config.env`](https://github.com/meshery/meshery/blob/fbc59a8ba9ca91c2714ac38fd80ae6f82f6de43b/server/cmd/runtime_logs_config.env).
+The server log levels can be configured at runtime by changing the env variable `LOG_LEVEL` defined in file [`runtime_logs_config.env`](https://github.com/meshery/meshery/blob/fbc59a8ba9ca91c2714ac38fd80ae6f82f6de43b/server/cmd/runtime_logs_config.env).
 The configuration library (`viper`) watches for the env file, any change in the file content results in the `file_system` event to be emitted and the log level is updated accordingly.

-___Should there be any alterations to the location or name of the environment file, it will result in the inability to configure logs during runtime.
+___Should there be any alterations to the location or name of the environment file, it will result in the inability to configure log levels during runtime.
 In the event of such modifications, it is essential to update the server to preserve proper functionality.___

 ```
-Available Meshery Server logs are:
+Available Meshery Server log levels are:
  - Panic - 0
  - Fatal - 1
  - Error - 2